babelfish-for-postgresql/babelfish_project_website/_includes/releases/babelfish-1.1.1.md

 ## Overview

-Babelfish 1.1.1 contains all of the features and limitations of version 1.1.0:
+This version of Babelfish (1.1.1) contains all of the features and limitations of Babelfish version 1.1.0, as well as a security enhancement that fixes critical issues in Babelfish due to incorrect handling of user input for some application features.

-* Enhancements and fixes that improve the user experience, listed below.
-* Additional built-in functions, including `ORIGINAL_LOGIN()`, `SQUARE()` and more.
-* Additional system views, including `sys.columns`, `sys.sysindexes`, and more.
-* Additional system stored procedures, including `sp_columns`, `sp_statistics`, and more.

 The above items and other new features are explained in more detail in the sections below.